HadoukenIO/symphony-of/README.md

 (*) Currently not supported

 ## Memory Consumption
-The following document highlights the memory consumption of the chat application running in OpenFin.
+The following document highlights the memory consumption of the client running in OpenFin.
 The analysis is comprised of the following use cases:
 * Initial App Startup
 * Message Load
 * Multi Window Open/Close